ChrisCalderon/scripts/README.md

 # scripts
-A collection of scripts I use/am contantly working on.
+A collection of scripts I use/am constantly working on.